MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound NetBIOS Datagram Service traffic should be allowed.

-If true, corresponding ports (UDP 138) are open and NetBIOS will be available.
-If false, NetBIOS ports are not open.
+If `true`, corresponding ports (UDP 138) are open and NetBIOS will be available.
+If `false`, NetBIOS ports are not open.

 ```yaml
 Type: Boolean